-Ever heard of something known as “fun learning”?
-You will get a better idea about it when you step into the world of learning management systems (LMSs).
+Ever heard of “fun learning”?
+You will get a better idea about it when you step into the world of learning management systems (LMS).

 According to Fortune Business Insights, the global LMS market size is projected to grow from $18.26 billion in 2023 to $47.47 billion by 2030, at a CAGR of 14.6%.